AdamWyatt34/AdamWyatt34/README.md

 I’ve been programming for 5 years now.
 After taking an intro to programming course during my first bachelors degree I was hooked and had to get more.
 I started with Microsoft Access since that was the stack used at my company at the time.
 I’ve since been a constant learner of C#, .NET, and Node.
 * 🌍  I'm based in Virginia
 * ✉️  You can contact me at [adamrwyatt1@gmail.com](mailto:adamrwyatt1@gmail.com)
-* 🚀  I'm currently working on [Weekly Picks App](http://weeklypicks.azurewebsites.net/)
+* 🚀  I'm currently working on [EmpowerWellness](A personal training and nutrition app)
 * 🧠  I'm learning Node.JS and Express
 * ⚡  I’m also a certified personal trainer, nutritionist, and corrective exercise specialist.